dhleehsg/iris_security/README.md

 # Iris security code
-for paper 'Cancelable Iris Biometrics Using Noise Embedding' submitted to IEEE TIFS.
+For paper 'Cancelable Iris Biometrics Using Noise Embedding' submitted to IEEE TIFS.

-# abstract
+# Abstract

 This paper presents a cancelable biometric (CB) scheme for iris recognition system.